Political Science (PSCI)

 Prerequisite(s): PSCI 2210 or junior standing or permission of instructor.
 Recommended: INST 2130: Introduction to International Studies.

-PSCI 3220 DIPLOMACY AND INTERNATIONAL PROBLEM SOLVING (3 credits)
+PSCI 3220 INTERNATIONAL ORGANIZATIONS (3 credits)

 This course introduces students to the history, principles, structures, and processes developed to organize and legitimize peaceful reconciliation of the differences of nation-states and to advance their mutual interests in the contemporary global political and economic system.
 (Cross-listed with PSCI 8225)